michaelokoth/michaelokoth.io/README.md

 ### 💼 Work Experience

-- **Cybersecurity Intern**, Jaramogi Oginga Odinga Teaching and Refferal Hospital
+- **Cybersecurity Officer**, Jaramogi Oginga Odinga Teaching and Refferal Hospital
   *september 2024 – february 2025*
   - Assisted with firewall rule analysis and network traffic monitoring
   - Participated in vulnerability assessments using Nessus and Nmap